Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: Signal Model

 \section{Signal Model}

 In this section, we present the three dimensional (3D) RIS-assisted localization scenario and the signal model that will be used in the following Fisher information analysis.
 This paper considers a RIS-assisted millimeter wave (mmWave) asynchronous orthogonal frequency-division multiplexing (OFDM) wireless system with $N$ sub-carriers \cite{OFDM1}, \cite{OFDM2}.
 As shown in Fig. \ref{3Dscneario}, the BS, which is equipped with a uniform rectangular array (URA) with $N_\mathrm{B}$ antennas and the reference point located in $\mathbf{p}_\mathrm{B}=[x_\mathrm{B}, y_\mathrm{B}, z_\mathrm{B}]^\top$, performs the localization for a single-antenna UE, located in $\mathbf{p}_\mathrm{U}=[x_\mathrm{U}, y_\mathrm{U}, z_\mathrm{U}]^\top$.
 The LOS path between the UE and the BS is obstructed.
 Therefore, in the uplink transmission, the BS receives the signal transmitted by the UE through the uncontrollable multi-paths reflected by the environment and the controllable path established by the RIS.
 The RIS is assumed to be a passive URA with $N_\mathrm{R}$ elements.
 The reference point of the RIS is located in $\mathbf{p}_\mathrm{R}=[x_\mathrm{R}, y_\mathrm{R}, z_\mathrm{R}]^\top$.
 The positions of the RIS and the BS are assumed to be known.
+We also assume that there exists random obstacles between the BS and RIS, which cause shadowing effect and introduce multi-paths in this part of the channel.
 Then the received signal at the BS for the $n$-th sub-carrier in the $t$-th time slot can be expressed as